Meg Mac: 2018–2021: Hope

 In October 2018, Mac released the single "Give Me My Name Back" which she told Billboard "is a song for those who have suffered emotional and physical abuse; it's for the women who are standing up and speaking out, those discriminated against in the LGBTQI community, the indigenous people of Australia and the children abused by the church.
-For everyone who has lost an important part of themselves and need to reclaim their identity, dignity and self-worth to move forward with their lives."
+For everyone who has lost an important part of themselves and needs to reclaim their identity, dignity, and self-worth to move forward with their lives."
 Her second studio album was announced on 12 April 2019 under the title Hope.

+In 2018, Mac collaborated with Dan Sultan on Killer Under a Blood Moon, produced and recorded by Jan Skubiszewski.
+The album was nominated for two ARIA awards and debuted at number 5 on the ARIA Albums Chart.

-2022: Matter of Time
+2022–2024: Matter of Time

 In March 2022, Mac released "Is It Worth Being Sad" with Mac saying "I was running away from my troubles.
-I was living in peace and quiet finally and really thought I'd figured it all out, and it was all smooth sailing ahead.
+I was living in peace finally and thought I'd figured it all out, and it was all smooth sailing ahead.
 It was the start of sorting out my life.
 This song was like my first step—I didn't know it then, though."
 This was followed by "On My Mind" on 30 March 2022 and an Australian tour announcement, commencing in May.
 In July 2022, Mac announced her third studio album Matter of Time, which was released on 16 September 2022.
 The album was proceeded by the singles "Is It Worth Being Sad", "On Your Mind", "Only Love", "Letter" and "Understand".
 The album debuted at number 1 on the ARIA Charts.

 On 29 November 2022, Mac released a five-track live EP titled Live At Golden Retriever.

+On Saturday 16 November 2024 she performed at the After Race Concert of the Adelaide 500 motor racing event in Adelaide, South Australia alongside Crowded House and local hip hop artist J-MILLA.

+2025: It's My Party

+In July 2025, Mac released "He Said No", the lead single for her fourth studio album, It's My Party.